Neural Implicit Action Fields: From Discrete Waypoints to Continuous Functions for Vision-Language-Action Models: Method: Neural Implicit Action Fields

 where $\odot$ denotes the Hadamard product.
-Following this recursive logic, higher-order derivatives like acceleration $\boldsymbol{\alpha}(\tau)$ and jerk $\mathbf{j}(\tau)$ are obtained by iteratively differentiating $\dot{\mathbf{h}}^{(l)}$ using the product rule.
-This formulation ensures mathematical consistency between position and its derivatives, enabling effective physics-informed supervision~\eqref{eq:loss_acc} without the numerical instability of discrete approximations.
+Following this recursive logic, higher-order derivatives such as jerk $\mathbf{j}(\tau)$ are obtained by iteratively differentiating $\dot{\mathbf{h}}^{(l)}$ using the product rule.
+This formulation promotes mathematical consistency between position and its derivatives, enabling effective physics-informed supervision without the numerical instability of discrete approximations.